 - Work out what help is available; and

-- Help you make a payment plan that works for you, including paying in installments and/or varying your repayment schedule.
+- Help you make a payment plan that works for you, including paying in instalments and/or changing when your payments fall due.

-If you own your home and are struggling with your mortgage payments, there are a number of options available including:
+If you own your home and are struggling with your mortgage payments, there are options available including:

-- If the problem is short term, you can ask your bank for a hardship variation – a temporary reduction or delay in repayments;
+- If the problem is short term, you can ask your bank for a temporary pause or reduction in repayments.
+This is called a hardship variation;

-- In the longer term, you may be able to find a mortgage with cheaper fees or better rates, but be careful about hidden costs;
+- In the longer term, you may be able to find a mortgage with cheaper fees or better rates, but be careful about hidden costs.
+It’s important to know that if you are already behind in your repayments, you can’t usually change to a different loan type or interest rate with your bank;

-More information on hardship support that is available can be found at 3f.
+More information on hardship support that is available can be found in section 3f.
 Financial assistance for living costs.

 More information about your options when you are struggling with your mortgage, how to talk to banks and pitfalls to avoid can be found at the MoneySmart website.